This post may contain Affiliate Links. Please see my Disclaimer for more details.

 Garlic

-I use two types of garlic to give maximum flavor by combining fresh garlic and granulated garlic powder, and incorporating the two guarantees tremendous flavor.
+I use two types of garlic to give maximum flavor by combining fresh garlic and granulated garlic powder and incorporating the two guarantees tremendous flavor.

-How to make Buttermilk Cheddar Biscuits
+How to Make Garlic Cheddar Biscuits

 Making amazing homemade buttermilk biscuits is simple.
 You can't be afraid to get your hands dirty.

-Step 1: Preheat the oven to 450°F. In a large mixing bowl mix, the flour, baking powder, baking soda, and salt.
-Slice cold butter into the flour mixture and, with your hands, blend until butter and flour are coated and resembles crumbled cornbread.
-Toss cheese in flour.
-Make a hole in the middle, then add in buttermilk, stir until dough combines.
-The biscuit dough will be slightly sticky.
+Preheat the oven to 450°F/232°C. In a large bowl, mix the flour, baking powder, baking soda, and salt.
+Slice cold butter into the flour mixture and, with your hands, blend until butter and flour are coated and resemble crumbled cornbread.

-Step 2: Pour the biscuit dough on a floured work surface and knead 5 times.
+Pour the biscuit dough on a floured work surface and knead 5 times.
 Pat to ¾ inch thick (right under the first digit of your finger) rectangle.

-Here are some of my top tips and tricks to help you make this dish:
+Here are some of my top tips and tricks to help you make the best homemade cheesy garlic biscuits:

 - You only need to pat the biscuit dough into shape.
 There's no need for a rolling pin.